Imprisoned Saudi blogger's health deteriorating, wife says

 “I am very worried about him,” Haidar said Thursday in Arabic through an interpreter.
 “His health, both physical and mental, is very poor.”

-She said she had last spoken with her husband two weeks ago, and had been kept informed of Badawi’s condition by a contact in Saudi Arabia whom she declined to identify.
+She said she last spoke with her husband two weeks ago, and had been kept informed of Badawi’s condition by a contact in Saudi Arabia whom she declined to identify.

 Reuters was unable to independently verify Badawi’s condition.

-Haidar said she was thankful to the Canadian Foreign Affairs Minister Stephane Dion, who recently asked his Saudi counterpart for clemency for Badawi.
-She reiterated her request for Canadian citizenship for the family.

-A Canadian government spokeswoman was not immediately available for comment.
-Officials at the Saudi embassy in Ottawa were not immediately available for comment.
+Officials at the Saudi embassy in Ottawa were not available for comment.

 Haidar, who accepted the Sakharov Prize for Freedom of Thought on her husband’s behalf from the European Parliament on Dec.
 16, said the family had been optimistic after the Swiss secretary of foreign affairs told media in November that Badawi could receive a royal pardon.